disquisitioner/Measure/README.md

 source, keeping track of maximum and minimum values observed, calculating averages or counts of results and sometimes graphing recently recorded values.
-I found I was writing the same code over and over, and at one point created a [template application](https://github.com/disquisitioner/SensorHelper) to use for deailng with sensors.
+I found I was writing the same code over and over, and at one point created a [template application](https://github.com/disquisitioner/SensorHelper) to use for dealing with sensors.

 One piece of that SensorHelper template has proven useful in a number of other projects, and that's the Measure utility class that streamlines